mymmrac/telego-docs/content/docs/setup/configuration.md

     - Buffer size of update chan that will be returned
     - Default: 100

-> If `telego.GetUpdatesParams` passed into `bot.UpdatesViaLongPooling` as nil, then default timeout of 8s will be
+> If `telego.GetUpdatesParams` passed into `bot.UpdatesViaLongPolling` as nil, then default timeout of 8s will be
 > applied, unless explicitly specified using non-nil parameter

 ### Webhook options